Asset Extension

 When Force imports assets, it also stores additional data about the asset, such as what import settings Force should use to import the asset, and where the asset is used throughout your project.
 Below is a description of how this process works (Also i want to say i do similar Asset System as Unity does):

-When Force imports an asset, it first generates a special UID (unique identifier) for it so that it is unique.
+• When Force imports an asset, it first generates a special Handle (unique identifier) for it so that it is unique.
 We will talk about uniqueness and these subtleties later.

-Then, when the UID has been attached to the asset, Force creates a special hidden extension file (.ext) in which additional information about the imported asset is stored.
+• Then, when the Handle has been attached to the asset, Force creates a special hidden extension file (.ext) in which additional information about the imported asset is stored.

 When you change or delete or perform some operation with an asset, Force will re-import it.
 When Force re-import asset you can see that on top of editor taskbar or in Status Bar.